 The loan was in the form of a note dated April 19, 2020 which matures April 19, 2022 and bears an interest rate of 1% per annum.
 The application for these funds required the Organization to, in good faith, certify that the current economic uncertainty made the loan request necessary to support the ongoing operations of the Organization.
 The note may be prepaid by the Organization at any time prior to maturity with no prepayment penalties.
 Funds from the loan may only be used for payroll costs, costs to continue group healthcare benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020.
-Under the terms of the PPP, the balance of the loan is subject to forgiveness by the Small Business Administration if they were obtained and used for qualifying expenses as described in the CARES Act.
-Any unforgiven portion of the PPP loans are payable over two to five years, at the election of the Organization, at an interest rate of 1%.

-The Organization is accounting for the PPP loans in accordance with ASC 740, Debt, which promulgates that debt is to be derecognized when extinguished.
+Under the terms of the PPP, the balance of the loan is subject to forgiveness by the SBA if they were obtained and used for qualifying expenses as described in the CARES Act.
+Any unforgiven portion of the PPP loans are payable over two or five years, at the election of the Organization, at an interest rate of 1%.
+The Organization is accounting for the PPP loans in accordance with ASC 470, Debt, which promulgates that debt is to be derecognized when extinguished.
 Extinguishment is considered to occur when either the debtor has paid the lender in full or the debtor has been legally released from the obligation.
-The Organization has filed its PPP Loan Forgiveness Application, and subsequent to December 31, 2020, the Organization received notice that the PPP was fully forgiven.
+The Organization has filed its PPP Loan Forgiveness Application and has received notice that the PPP was fully forgiven as of December 31, 2021 and was recorded as income in the statement of activities.